johnnytillqvist/johnnytillqvist/README.md

 💡 I possess strong proficiency in CRM tools such as HubSpot and Salesforce, enabling me to streamline customer interactions and drive efficient workflows.
 Furthermore, I am skilled in data analysis using Excel, SQL, Tableau, and Python.
 This combination of technical expertise and business acumen empowers me to derive meaningful insights, optimize processes, and identify growth opportunities.

 🚀 I'm excited about collaborating with like-minded professionals, sharing knowledge, and contributing to innovative projects.
-Let's connect and explore ways to create value together!